dddrrreee/cs140e-24win/labs/13-ss-equiv/README.md

 to a degree you'd be surprised if they are broken.
 (I would be, but I would not be without passing the next step.)

+Great, now you have the main building blocks: we'll put all the pieces above together on Thusrday, hopefully in a way that blows your mind.

 -----------------------------------------------------------------------
 ### Check off your final project and spec out parts, todo.

-We'll put all the pieces above together on thusrday, hopefully in a way that blows your mind.
+You should check off your project description, spec out parts, have a rough todo, ask any questions, etc.  A couple hours now will save you later.

 <p align="center">
   <img src="images/pi-goofy.png" width="700" />